Dr-Eberle-Zentrum/FlexDataGen/README.md

     * a function, e.g. `'rows' => function($dataSet) { /* ... */ }`, which is invoked with the current dataset instance as the only argument and is expected to return an integer indicating the number of rows.
 The example settings for table `images` in [tables_demo.php](tables_demo.php) define that there shall be between 7 and 12 times as many images than users in the database.

     * an array specifiying _how_ to produce the desired number of rows by generating value combinations for multiple columns.
 Each element in this array defines how values for a column are produced.

     The first column is always produced by defining the `probability` that a record from the referenced table appears in this table.

-The values for othe consecutive columns are produced as usual by defining generators and distributions.
-This way one can, for instance, produce either unique or non-unique foreign key combinations as demonstrated in the example settings for table `image_faces` in [tables_demo.php](tables_demo.php).
+    The values for the consecutive columns are produced as usual by defining generators and distributions.
+This can be used for generating, e.g., unique foreign key cominbations.
+If the combinations need not be unique, add `'uniqueCombinations' => false` in the settings for the first column).
+This is demonstrated in the example settings for table `image_faces` in [tables_demo.php](tables_demo.php).

 * `columns`: This is a hash array mapping a column name to column settings.
 Column setting is defined either as: